 The other response is a complete avoidance of the issues raised and an attempt to emotionalize and personalize the issue.
 The former is the response of an ally, the latter is the response of an individual/organisation that is not an ally, that has an agenda based on their own objectives that are not consistent with addressing deeply entrenched racial inequalities.”

-My faith in humanity has been somewhat restored by a rare, recent engagement with a White, male colleague who listened to the issues I raised about my experiences of White privilege in the faculty and the pain it caused me.
-Most importantly, he reflected on my assertion that all Whites are complicit in the process of White privilege, for which the solution is payback (equity) and not goodwill gestures (diversity).
+During a recent engagement with a White, male colleague he listened to the issues I raised about my experiences of White privilege in the faculty and the pain it caused me.
+He reflected on my assertion that all Whites are complicit in the process of White privilege, for which the solution is payback (equity) and not goodwill gestures (diversity).

 We published our discussion in the latest issue of the journal Media Practice and Education, in the hope that it will inspire other honest reflections and incremental steps to dismantling White privilege.
 Here is an excerpt: